JakobBergG/Dataproject_GBM/README.md

 ## How to run

 The pipeline is run by running the script `pipeline.py`.
 To specify settings such as the path of the input data folder and the output folder, a `settings.json` file must be created.
 This file further needs to specify a task id which specifies the nn-Unet model to use for the specific tasks in the steps of the pipeline.
 Furthermore, the size in voxels of the dilation filters used in registration and skull-stripping can be specified.
-Lastly, one can also specify the minimum size in voxels required for a lesion to be considered a tumor.
+In the below example, both the MR and CT scans are dilated by 5 mm in each direction in registration, but the parameters are different.
+This is because the MR scans have a spacing of of 0.5mm$\times$0.5mm$\times$1.0mm, while CT scans have a spacing of 1.0mm$\times$1.0mm$\times$1.0mm.
+Lastly, one can also specify the minimum size in voxels required for a lesion to be considered a tumor (this is only used when calculating individual volumes of tumors).

  If nothing is specified, the default paths and settings defined in `utils.py` will be used.
 An example of a `settings.json` file can be seen below:

 ```json
 {